dannycho7/Productivity-InFocus/README.md

 # Productivity InFocus - Preventing you from yourself

-## Productivity InFocus is a chrome extension that prevents procrastination!
 This chrome extension helps solve procrastination by sending you reminders when you're off task.<br/>

 -- Recently updated for the new youtube -- <br/>